Eneloop battery codes and numbers

-The numbers 1, 2, 3 and 4, as in HR-3UTG /BK-3MCC /BK-4HCD are simply stating the size of batteries.
+The numbers 1, 2, 3, and 4, used in the product codes on all Eneloops, as in HR-3UTG /BK-3MCCE /BK-4HCD are simply stating the size of the battery.
 These numbers are used on all batteries in Japan.

 単三 : Tan-San (san means three) which is the 3rd size.
-But we call these AA.
+We call these AA batteries.

 単四 : Tan-Yon (yon means four) which is the 4th size.
-In the western world we call them AAA.
+We call these AAA batteries.

 Take note that some foreigners get confused while shopping for batteries in Japan because of a mixup between size 3 = AA and size 4 = AAA.

 When you look closely at the overview page, you can see that in 2013 Panasonic started coding its batteries differently specifying the market region.

 I will take the AA versions as an example.

 BK-3MCC (produced in Japan)= no additional letter, Japan market only

 BK-3MCCA (produced in Japan) = North American market and China

 BK-3MCCE* (produced in China)= South American market, Southeast Asian market, Australian market/New Zealand market.